 Each year, the Texans dedicate a game to celebrating football in Texas.
 This year, as part of the festivities, members of the HTY NFL Flag Football League were invited to hold the flag on the field and stand with Texans players during the national anthem, creating a memorable experience for all.

-In August, the Texans held the annual School Supply Drive.
-Fans dropped off school supplies at Texans Training Camp presented by XFINITY and in collection bins at the Houston Texans Team Shop.
-Texans staff donated backpacks, and KBR hosted a collection drive at its office downtown.
-More than 300 backpacks and thousands of school supplies were collected.
-All supplies were sorted, stuffed into backpacks, and delivered in a Jetco truck to youth at the HTY, where Cheerleaders and kids helped carry them inside.
+During the annual school supply drive, fans dropped off school supplies at Houston Texans Training Camp presented by Xfinity.
+Texans staff donated backpacks, and KBR employees hosted a collection drive at their offices.
+More than 250 backpacks and thousands of school supplies were collected.
+All supplies were sorted, stuffed into backpacks, and delivered in a Jetco truck to youth at the HTY.

 The YMCA of Greater Houston received a $100,000 grant from the Texans, the NFL, and the Local Initiatives Support Corporation (LISC) through the NFL Foundation Grassroots Grant Program.
 The gift enabled the YMCA to install two natural-turf fields at the Foster Family YMCA branch in the Heights.
 Congresswoman Sheila Jackson Lee of the 18th Congressional District, YMCA CEO Paul McEntire, Houston LISC executive director Amanda Timm, and Ambassador Kevin Walter participated in the ribboncutting.
 The grant was the 10th awarded in Houston, totaling more than $1.05 million.